algorithmic-sabotage/asrg/content/docs/about/about.md

 ### Research Questions

-The framework within which the Algorithmic Sabotage Research Group (ASRG) operates is related to the analysis of the critical concept of “Algorithmic Sabotage” as a means of consciously working on artistic-activist and prefigurative techno-political strategies and aesthetics against the necropolitical technologies that reinforce structural injustices, algorithmic authoritarianism and the harmfulness of unrestrained technosolutionism.
+The Algorithmic Sabotage Research Group (ASRG) operates within a rigorously interrogated conceptual framework that foregrounds the in-depth analysis of the critical notion of _“algorithmic sabotage.”_ This concept functions as a foundational lens for the methodical formulation of artistic-activist and prefigurative techno-political strategies and aesthetics, aimed at contesting, subverting, and dismantling necropolitical technologies that perpetuate entrenched structural injustices, entrench algorithmic authoritarianism, and intensify the deleterious impacts of unchecked technosolutionism.

-The research is guided by the following questions:
+The research is organized around the following core inquiries:

-- How can “Algorithmic Sabotage”, art and activism be combined to challenge and resist the paradigm of an all-controlling and regulating technology?
+1. How can the intersection of _“algorithmic sabotage,”_ art, and activism be strategically harnessed to disrupt and challenge the dominance of pervasive, regulatory technological paradigms, while cultivating subversive aesthetic and political counter-narratives?

-- How does technological disobedience through “Algorithmic Sabotage” contribute to new forms of action, digital tools and content?
+2. In what ways does technological disobedience, conceptualized through the critical concept of _“algorithmic sabotage,”_ enable the emergence of novel modalities of collective agency, the design and development of digital tools, and the creation of transformative, militantly content-driven interventions that challenge and disrupt hegemonic technological infrastructures?

-- Acknowledging that refusal has a technopolitics: what are the wider implications of “Algorithmic Sabotage” as an act of dissent and refusal for politics, society and the arts?
+3. Given that refusal constitutes a critical form of technopolitical praxis, what are the broader implications of _“algorithmic sabotage”_ as a mechanism for dissent and resistance within political, social, and artistic contexts, particularly in challenging systemic power structures?

-- How can “Algorithmic Sabotage” through artistic activism, strengthen self-organised and technologically-based tactics of producing justice and promoting accountability?

-***
+4. How can _“algorithmic sabotage,”_ within the context of artistic activism, inform and empower self-organized, technologically-mediated strategies that advance justice, promote accountability, and facilitate the achievement of equitable and inclusive societal outcomes?

 ### Contact

 #### Email

-Should you have any requests, questions, suggestions or critiques, you are invited to contact the following email address: [x7kekmg7@proton.me](mailto:x7kekmg7@proton.me).
-We will endeavour to respond to your message as soon as is reasonably possible.
-Should no reply be received within a week, we kindly request that you resend your message. <span style="color:grey">*  It should be noted that emails containing tracking links or tracking pixels may be automatically deleted.</span>
+Should you have any inquiries, suggestions, or feedback, we invite you to contact us via the following email address: [x7kekmg7@proton.me](mailto:x7kekmg7@proton.me).
+We will make every effort to respond to your correspondence in a timely manner.
+In the event that no response is received within one week, we respectfully request that you resend your message. <span style="color:grey">* Please be advised that emails containing tracking links or tracking pixels may be automatically filtered and deleted.</span>

-Should you wish to facilitate a prompt response to your request, you are encouraged to encrypt your emails via GPG.
-Our public key can be obtained [here](DD4FF0D691C7C8F501C1CD0441CC385A75C16CD7.asc) or from a public key server using the following command:
+For expedited handling of your request, we encourage the use of email encryption via GPG.
+Our public key is available [here](DD4FF0D691C7C8F501C1CD0441CC385A75C16CD7.asc) or can be retrieved from a public key server using the following command:

 ```
 gpg --recv-keys DD4FF0D691C7C8F501C1CD0441CC385A75C16CD7
 ```

-It would be greatly appreciated if you could attach your public GPG key to the email request, as this will greatly facilitate the process for us.
+We would greatly appreciate it if you could attach your public GPG key to your email request, as this will significantly expedite the processing of your correspondence.

-Those wishing to remain anonymous may wish to consider utilising the [Tor Browser](https://www.torproject.org/download/), ideally on a computer located outside of one's place of residence or employment.
-This will also serve to enhance the level of security available.
+For individuals seeking to maintain anonymity, we recommend utilizing the [Tor Browser](https://www.torproject.org/download/), preferably on a device located outside of one’s place of residence or workplace.
+This approach will further enhance the security and confidentiality of your communication.

 #### Social Media